nitishdayal/notes/angular2/TUTORIAL_03_MASTER_DETAIL.md

       The (click) property is an example of how Angular 2 handles event binding.
-      In this example, we want to listen for a click on one of the list items, and then call the `onSelect()` method, passing in the contents of the list item as an argument (hero).
+      In this example, we want to listen for a click on one of the list items, and then call the 'onSelect()' method, passing in the contents of the list item as an argument (hero).
       -->
       <li *ngFor="let hero of heroes"